Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 CICO's Background IP includes, without limitation:

 7.2.1.
+CICO CASH digital wallet platform and all related systems

+7.2.2.
 Soukify platform and all related systems

-7.2.2.
+7.2.3.
 CICO's financial technology platforms and infrastructure

-7.2.3.
+7.2.4.
 Proprietary methodologies, algorithms, and technical frameworks

-7.2.4.
+7.2.5.
 Pre-existing software code, APIs, and development tools

-7.2.5.
+7.2.6.
 Any systems, platforms, or tools developed by CICO independently of this consortium

 **7.3.
 Hijra Bank's Background IP**